ncatlab/nlab-content/pages/8/7/3/0/378/content.md

 This model structure is cofibrantly generated.
 The generating cofibrations are the set $I$ described above.
 There is no known explicit description for the generating trivial cofibrations.

-Importantly, this model structure is Quillen equivalent to several alternative model structures for the ''homotopy theory of homotopy theories" such as that on the category of [[simplicial enriched category|simplicially enriched categories]].
+Importantly, this model structure is Quillen equivalent to several alternative model structures for the ''homotopy theory of homotopy theories" such as that on the category of [[simplicially enriched category|simplicially enriched categories]].

 #Comparison#